jina-ai/jina/docs/how-to/kubernetes.md

 You can use this to [add or remove replicas](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#scaling-a-deployment), to run [rolling update](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#updating-a-deployment) operations, etc ...

 ### Scaling the Gateway
 The Gateway is responsible for providing the API of the {ref}`Flow <flow>`.
 If you have a large Flow with many Clients and many replicated Executors, the Gateway can become the bottleneck.
 In this case you can also scale up the Gateway deployment to be backed by multiple Kubernetes Pods.
-This is done by the regular means of Kubernetes: Either increase the number of replicas in the  {ref}`generated yaml configuration files <kubernetes-deploy>` or [add replicas while running](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#scaling-a-deployment)
+This is done by the regular means of Kubernetes: Either increase the number of replicas in the  {ref}`generated yaml configuration files <kubernetes-deploy>` or [add replicas while running](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#scaling-a-deployment).
+To expose your Gateway replicas outside Kubernetes, you can add a load balancer as described {ref}`here <kubernetes-expose>`.

 ## Extra Kubernetes options